mietek/halcyon-website/pages/examples/index.md

 </ul>
 </nav></div>

+For simple applications, see the [shootout](/shootout/).

 All examples can be installed in one command on regular machines running most recent Linux distributions.
+[More…](/guide/#setting-up-a-machine)

-Additionally, all examples can be deployed in one click to a new [DigitalOcean](https://digitalocean.com/) droplet, or to the [Heroku](https://heroku.com/) web application platform.
+Additionally, all examples can be deployed in one click to a new [DigitalOcean](https://digitalocean.com/) droplet, using the prototype [Haskell on DigitalOcean](https://halcyon.sh/deploy/) interface, or to the [Heroku](https://heroku.com/) web application platform, using the [Haskell on Heroku](https://haskellonheroku.com/) buildpack.

-For simple applications, see the [shootout](/shootout/).

 CircuitHub